How much do the caddies make at the Masters' tournament?

 Masters' tournament(Source: Getty Images)

-The Masters Tournament—also called simply the Masters or the U.S. Masters outside of North America—is one of the four major golf championships for men in professional golf.
+The Masters Tournament, also called simply the Masters or the U.S. Masters outside of North America, is one of the four major golf championships for men in professional golf.
 The first major golf event of the year, the Masters, is slated for the first week of April.
 Unlike other prestigious tournaments, the Masters is always held at the private Augusta National Golf Club in Augusta, Georgia.

-Bobby Jones, the one and only amateur player and investment banker Clifford Roberts, established the Masters Tournament.
+Bobby Jones, the only amateur player, and investment banker Clifford Roberts established the Masters Tournament.
 After his momentous triumph in 1930, Jones purchased the former plant nursery and worked with Alister MacKenzie, the course architect, to construct Augusta National.
 First held in 1934, the Masters is an official money event on the PGA, European, and Japanese tours.
 The Augusta National Golf Club is the host club.
 Hence, it's an invitation-only event with fewer players than in other major championships.
 The 2024 Masters is also held in April each year, and with so many fascinating stories, this year's tournament has all the makings of being one to remember.

 Many fascinating traditions are connected to the occasion, but one that is often overlooked is the caddies!
 Professional golfers receive different payment amounts, which are negotiated with their caddie.
 Not just the Masters, but all PGA tournaments fall under this category.
 But for this article, we will concentrate on the Master.